 Today I want to take a look at whether or not sugar gliders can eat broccoli.
 I’m sure you’ve pondered about this question yourself.
 I know I have, and it wasn’t easy to find a satisfying answer so I did some research and I will share my findings with you here today.

-The answer to the question: “can sugar gliders eat broccoli?” is this: Sugar gliders can eat broccoli just fine.
+Luckily, Sugar gliders can eat broccoli just fine.
 It’s a good, nutritious part of their diet that can be included on occasion but not too often.
 The vegetable is low in calories but contains a ton of fiber and other essential vitamins and minerals.
 Nothing in the plant is necessarily bad for your glider, but you do have to keep in mind that it can make them slightly gassy.

 Taking a closer look at broccoli